0xTracker/0x-event-extractor/README.md

 ## 🧐 How It Works

 The extractor runs on a configurable interval, scraping a chunk of events from the blockchain using the `getLogsAsync` method of [0x.js](https://www.0xproject.com/docs/0x.js).
-Events are persisted to MongoDB and the scraped block range is also logged to ensure the same blocks don't get scraped twice.
+Events are persisted to MongoDB and the processed block range is logged to ensure the range only gets extracted once.

 ## 👮‍♂️ Requirements